Akibaliyas/vege-site/README.md

 # 💫 About Me:
-I am a motivated Computer Science student with strong interest in Artificial Intelligence, Machine Learning, and Web Development.
-I have hands-on experience in Python, C++, deep learning models, and building real-world applications using Flask, WebRTC, and Socket.io.
+It's a web-based vegetable online shopping website using HTML, CSS, and JavaScript.
+The platform allows users to browse fresh vegetables, view prices, and place orders through a simple and user-friendly interface..
 I enjoy solving complex problems and continuously improving my technical skills through practical projects.<br>

 # 💻 Tech Stack: